jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 date: 2017-11-14 11:00:00
 ---

 This article covers the second capsule network paper [_Matrix capsules with EM Routing_](https://openreview.net/pdf?id=HJWLfGWRb) based on Geoffrey Hinton's Capsule Networks.
 We will cover the basic of matrix capsules and apply EM (Expectation Maximization) routing to classify images with different viewpoints.
+At the end, we will demonstrate the Matrix Capsule and EM routing implementation using TensorFlow.

 ### CNN challenges